WallStreetMojo

 Average balance

-One of the unique characteristics of the bank balance sheet is that all the balances that take place into the balance sheet are average amounts.
-Taking average amounts provide a better idea about the financial affairs of the bank.
+One of the unique characteristics of the bank balance sheet is that all the balances that take place on the balance sheet are average amounts.
+Therefore, taking average amounts provides a better idea about the financial affairs of the bank.

 However, what separates the bank from the other regular company is that the bank takes more risk than any regular company.